Early years and childcare

 Family focused support

 In Brent, there are a range of services for families who have young children with SEND.
-This might involve you being supported by a key worker, who will assess what sort of help you may need and work in partnership with you to put appropriate services in place.
+This might involve you being supported by a key worker, who will assess what sort of help you may need and work in partnership with you to put appropriate support in place.

 - Family Solutions Service - confidential advice and support for families with children aged 0 to 18 (up to 19 for young people with disabilities)

-- Children’s centres - where you can access a range of services, including speech and language therapy snd stay and play groups
+- Family Wellbeing Centres - where you can access a range of services, including speech and language therapy, health visiting, parenting programmes and emotional wellbeing

 - Parenting support - including courses for children with SEND